 On Saturday, the third day of Wakarusa in Ozark, Arkansas, my morning began at about 5 am when I woke in my hammock being pelted with rain.
 Those who were still up, roaming the campsites like zombies, seemed to enjoy the cool rain dropping from the clouds.
 But me?
 I was tired and wet.
 Luckily, I managed to snag a little bit more shut-eye throughout the day so everything turned out alright.

-This November 11, Boulder, Colorado’s Fox Theater hosted Xavier Rudd, one of Australia’s most iconic voices, for the last American stop along his Spirit Bird Tour.
+This November 11, Boulder, Colorado’s Fox Theatre hosted Xavier Rudd, one of Australia’s most iconic voices, for the last American stop along his Spirit Bird Tour.
 Behind his custom drum set equipped with two didgeridoos, Xavier Rudd appeared like a mythic creature from an aborigine creation story.
+Rudd embodied the totem spirit vision as half-man and ecstatic bird with colossal tusks.

 On his seventh studio album, Spirit Bird, Xavier Rudd’s gritty voice rises like dust from underneath the dancing feet along an ancestral Songline.
 In a modern world of industrial landscapes filled with neon signs, it’s hard to “imagine if the trees could tell us where to go.”
 Yet, Rudd introduces listeners to Australian Aboriginal mythology with songs such as “Creating a Dream”.
 Dreaming is the sacred era of ancestral Totemic Spirit Beings who formed The Creation.